-The following principles we apply which are derived from the AAOIFI standards are as follows:
+We apply the following principles which are derived from the AAOIFI standards:

 Prohibition of excessive uncertainty/speculation and gambling: These principles require investments to have social and ethical benefit to wider society.
 They prohibit investments which would involve excessive uncertainty or risk such as speculative investment, gambling and day trading.